 When selected from the waiting list, the family is interviewed by the Authority.
 Families must schedule an interview appointment within 10 calendar days of the date of the Interview Letter and attend the interview appointment where all documentation is collected and signed by the appropriate family members.
 The family will be notified in The Interview Letter of the necessary documents to bring to the interview.
 Following the interview, the family will have up to 14 calendar days to provide any requested information to the Authority.
 At the interview, the family will be provided an explanation of the program including the family's responsibilities while receiving assistance.
-After the interview appointment, the family's income, assets, medical costs, child care costs, disability, handicap or student status, and qualification for the local preference(s), Social Security Numbers and eligible immigration status will be verified through an independent, third party, as appropriate.
-The applicant will be informed of a final eligibility determination when all information is verified.
+After the interview appointment, the family's income, assets, medical costs, child care costs, disability, handicap or student status, qualification for the local preference(s), Social Security Numbers, eligible immigration status and any other facts impacting program eligibility, and will be verified in accordance with HUD's hierarchy of verification. applicant will be informed of a final eligibility determination when all information is verified.
 The Authority must obtain verification of eligibility no more than 60 days before initial issuance of a voucher.
 Failure to attend the interview, or timely provide all requested information, will result in removal from the waiting list.
 Being invited to attend an interview does not constitute admission to the program.